Skip to main content

 • Including researchers on committees to inform policy, ensuring their voice is heard

-• Implementing an Action Group where researchers can meet the Chair of the Early Career Researcher Development Steering group to raise issues and share information
+• Implementing an Action Group where researchers can meet the Chair of the Researcher Development Steering group to raise issues and share information

 • Creating opportunities for researchers to engage with relevant development including support for fellowships and funding bidsteaching accreditation and careers